 The study has not conducted a detailed cost-effectiveness analysis and utilities should complete this assessment and define appropriate incentives before integrating the measures into programs.

+Study Recommendations

+The recommendations below address findings on eight drill-down measures.

+It is strongly recommended that the PAs periodically review the list of measures in Table 1 and Table 2 of the companion workbook for measures that may have the potential for meeting specific program portfolio or savings needs.

-Study RecommendationsAerosol Sealant to Reduce Multi-Unit Dwelling Envelope Air Leakage (Score: 4/5):targeting multi-family buildings, this measure offers a novel approach to sealing air leaks, potentially achieving significant reductions in air exchange rates and energy savings.
+Aerosol Sealant to Reduce Multi-Unit Dwelling Envelope Air Leakage – Residential (Score: 4/5):targeting multi-family buildings, this measure offers a novel approach to sealing air leaks, potentially achieving significant reductions in air exchange rates and energy savings.
 We recommend that this measure should be promoted by the utilities for multi-family buildings undergoing a major retrofit.

-Displacement Ventilation Technology (Score: 3.8): providing efficient delivery of clean air to occupant breathing zones, displacement ventilation technology offers energy savings and non-energy benefits such as improved indoor air quality and thermal comfort.
+Displacement Ventilation Technology – C&I (Score: 3.8/5, target sector: C&I): providing efficient delivery of clean air to occupant breathing zones, displacement ventilation technology offers energy savings and non-energy benefits such as improved indoor air quality and thermal comfort.
 As lack of knowledge of the technology appears to be a significant barrier to adoption, we recommend raising awareness by publishing use cases and communications to professionals and building owners.

-High-Temperature Heat Pump (Industrial) (Score: 3.75/5): focusing on industrial processes, this measure explores the potential of high-temperature heat pumps to deliver significant energy savings by efficiently transferring heat from low to high temperatures, thereby reducing reliance on conventional heating systems.
-On a 1-3-year timeline, we recommend developing relationships with international suppliers to back local projects and large-scale demonstrations within the United States to showcase the benefits of the technology and convince international and local stakeholders to develop the domestic market.
+High-Temperature Heat Pump - Industrial (Score: 3.75/5): focusing on industrial processes, this measure explores the potential of high-temperature heat pumps to deliver significant energy savings by efficiently transferring heat from low to high temperatures, thereby reducing reliance on conventional heating systems.
+On a 1-3-year timeline, we recommend developing relationships with international suppliers to back local projects and large-scale demonstrations within the United States to highlight the benefits of the technology and convince international and local stakeholders to develop the domestic market.

-Cold Climate Commercial Rooftop Units (Score: 3.65/5): replacement of conventional rooftop units with cold climate capable heat pump units presents an opportunity to reduce fossil fuel reliance for heating in commercial buildings, especially in colder climates.
+Cold Climate Commercial Rooftop Units – C&I (Score: 3.65/5): replacement of conventional rooftop units with cold climate capable heat pump units presents an opportunity to reduce fossil fuel reliance for heating in commercial buildings, especially in colder climates.
 Commercial-sized cold climate Air Source Heat Pumps are beginning to be introduced in the market and represent a short-term opportunity for Connecticut.
 As the economics are more promising for partial displacement measures than full displacement measures, we recommend promoting this option as a starter.

-Advanced Buildings Control (Score: 3.5/5): by integrating HVAC and lighting systems and implementing pre-emptive controls based on occupancy forecasting, this measure aims to optimize energy usage in buildings, enhancing efficiency and comfort.
-For the first 1-3 years horizon, as the extent of the market readiness of the technology is not clear yet, we recommend a trial of the BMS existing program in the State.
+Advanced Buildings Control – C&I (Score: 3.5/5): by integrating HVAC and lighting systems and implementing pre-emptive controls based on occupancy forecasting, this measure aims to optimize energy usage in buildings, enhancing efficiency and comfort.
+For the first 1-3 years horizon, as the extent of the market readiness of the technology is not clear yet, we recommend a trial using C&LM existing Retro-Commissioning program.

-Fault Detection and Diagnostic (FDD) for Existing HVAC Systems (Score: 3.15/5): utilizing embedded sensors and analytic tools to identify and address faults in HVAC systems, this measure offers opportunities for early fault detection, preventing waste and optimizing system performance.
-As behavioural outcomes are unknown, we recommend a pilot study to inform how the Connecticut market responds to fault detection and what additional costs may be incurred with training contractors on FDD.
+Fault Detection and Diagnostic (FDD) for Existing HVAC Systems – Residential and Small Commercial (Score: 3.15/5): utilizing embedded sensors and analytic tools to identify and address faults in HVAC systems, this measure offers opportunities for early fault detection, preventing waste and optimizing system performance.
+As behavioral outcomes are unknown, we recommend a pilot study to inform how the Connecticut market responds to fault detection and what additional costs may be incurred with training contractors on FDD.